 On February 7, 2020, the SEC released a staff legal bulletin (the "Bulletin") concerning secondary market disclosure in the municipal bond market.
 The Bulletin included SEC staff views on a variety of matters, including but not limited to, the applicability of the federal securities law to public agency websites, reports delivered to governmental and institutional bodies and statements made by public officials including elected board members.
 Documents, reports and other written statements of the District or the Authority which contains current financial and operational conditions of the District and the Authority will be included in a section of the District's website appropriately identified.
 The District, the Authority and its Bond Counsel have reviewed the Bulletin and have incorporated certain SEC staff recommendations into these Disclosure Procedures and into disclosure training for staff and Board members.
 The Bulletin requires District and Authority staff review.
-The District, the Authority and its Bond Counsel will be cognizant of those reviews and will consider whether those reviews require the District and the Authority to make secondary market disclosures.
+The District, the Authority to make secondary market disclosures.